AiKell/SQL-Course-Project/README.md

 - Other skills show lower levels of demand with only 1 or 2 listings in the top 10 requiring them.
 Among these are programming languages like **C#** and **Ruby**, as well as machine learning frameworks like **TensorFlow** and **PyTorch**.

-![Top paying job skills](/assets/2_skill_frequency_histogram.png) *Bar graph visualizing the frequency of required skills among the top 10 highest paying software engineering postings; generated using python*
+![Top paying job skills](/assets/2_skill_frequency_histogram.png) *Bar graph visualizing the frequency of required skills among the top 10 highest paying software engineering postings; generated using Python*

 ## 3. In-Demand Skills for Software Engineers